 Obtaining consistent vendor responses is extremely important if you want to compare them to each other!
 If 3 different vendors answered a given question with YES, NO, and 1st Quarter of Next Year, what do you do with the "1st Quarter of Next Year" answer?
 How can that vendor's proposal be evaluated?
 All questions in an effective RFP must be clearly stated so there is no vendor confusion, and they must be worded to elicit a focused answer.

 STEP #4: RFP DISTRIBUTION - A full Detail RFP should only be sent to those vendors with the best RFI responses, 3 to 5 vendors at the most. (see shortlist above).
-This is because of the time required to distribute RFPs to vendors, and the need for one or more software demonstrations.
+This is because of the time required to distribute RFPs to vendors, and the need for one or more ERP software demonstrations.

 Manually copying and assembling a Request for Proposal that is 20, 30, or 50 pages long is no easy task.
 But even this time-consuming task pales in comparison with the daunting task of manually entering all of the vendor responses accurately!
 There is no question that electronically distributing an RFP to vendors, and receiving their responses back in an electronic format that can be quickly merged into a database, is needed!
-But be sure no special software must be installed by the vendor simply to respond to your RFP, since that could require significant support on your part!
+But be sure no special ERP software must be installed by the vendor simply to respond to your RFP, since that could require significant support on your part!

-STEP #5: VENDOR RESPONSE EVALUATION - Having a well-structured RFP is one thing, but evaluating the vendor responses quickly and effectively is another.
-Anyone who has manually entered even one RFP for an enterprise-wide system can tell you it takes tremendous amounts of time !
+STEP #5: VENDOR RESPONSE EVALUATION - Having a well-structured enterprise resource planning RFP is one thing, but evaluating the vendor responses quickly and effectively is another.
+Anyone who has manually entered even one RFP for an enterprise-wide ERP system can tell you it takes tremendous amounts of time !
 And the issue of saving time is just a small piece of the problem.
 What about all the formulas needed to calculate financial ratios, or weighted grade point suitability scores, or compare several different responses feature by feature, side-by-side?
 Just coming up with all the required spreadsheet formulas will take days, unless of course you are a spreadsheet wizard, or wish to rely on an untried and non-integrated collection of stuff found on the Web.
 The following are required to efficiently analyze and compare vendor RFP proposals:

-Attending a demonstration of a major software system is usually no small task.
-All the members of the software selection committee must free their schedules, and time must be spent with each vendor to coordinate the issue of moving equipment and building the demonstration around your organization's data (see why you should always see your own data).
+Attending a demonstration of a major ERP software ERP system is usually no small task.
+All the members of the ERP software selection committee must free their schedules, and time must be spent with each vendor to coordinate the issue of moving equipment and building the demonstration around your organization's data (see why you should always see your own data).